OperationFman/portfolio/README.md

 ### Add A Tutorial

 1. Create a tutorial within any notion pages, ensure it has a cover image.
-It should be the same as the thumbnail but higher res (Minimum 1000px wide).
+It should be the same as the thumbnail but higher res (Ideal px width x height is 1500x850).

 ![Notion page](https://user-images.githubusercontent.com/42459707/217395178-a8891308-b9b9-44e7-93b9-d9afb5622581.png)